kschan0214/connecto_survivalkit/README.md

 ### Step 1

 The easiest way is to copy one full set of DICOM data from Bourget to the local storage.
+If some subjects were scanned with (slightly) different acquisitions, then we should copy them to local storage for the mapping too.
 This could be done by, for example,

 ```
-sh /autofs/space/linen_001/users/kwokshing/tools/bidscoin_4mgh/copy_to_local.sh -i Tract_C2_HC_016 -o /your/project/folder/raw/sub-setup
+sh /autofs/space/linen_001/users/kwokshing/tools/bidscoin_4mgh/copy_to_local.sh -i Tract_C2_HC_016 -o /your/project/folder/raw/sub-016
 ```

-This script will perform two tasks:
+This script will perform three tasks:
 1. find the DICOMs from the network and copy them to local storage
 2. add .dcm extension to all DICOM files so that BIDscoin can recognise the files
+3. Reorganise the directory using `dicomsort` tool

+You should repeat the above operation if, for example, Tract_C2_HC_017 was scanned with different sequences.

+After the operation, you should be able to see the DICOM directories are created in `/your/project/folder/raw/` and sorted.

 ### Step 2